-For the past few years, the Province of Teruel has been one of the Spanish regions awakening my wanderlust the most.
+For the past few years, the Province of Teruel has been one of the Spanish regions that has stirred my wanderlust the most.
+It offers so many unique landmarks and medieval villages that, as a traveler, you can enjoy without the crowds.

-Countless memories made on the road are already connecting my family with Teruel: exploring local mudejar architecture, strolling down the streets of Albarracin (one of the most beautiful Spanish small towns), discovering other secret villages of the Teruel region, hearing for the first time the romantic legend of the Lovers of Teruel, visiting Dinopolis Park with kids, showing snow to my little ones for the first time in Valdelinares…
+Countless memories made on the road already connect my family to Teruel: exploring local Mudéjar architecture, strolling through the streets of Albarracín (one of the most beautiful small towns in Spain), discovering other hidden villages in the region, hearing the romantic legend of the Lovers of Teruel for the first time, visiting Dinópolis Park with the kids, and showing snow to my little ones for the first time in Valdelinares.

 matarranya teruel